danobi/vmtest/docs/architecture.md

 inside the guest.
 This is useful so that vmtest targets can import/export data in bulk without having to specify what to copy.
 In a kernel target, vmtest exports two volumes: `/mnt/vmtest` and the root filesystem.
-The latter export effectively gives the guest VM the same userspace environment as the host, except we mount it read-only so the guest cannot do too much damage to the host.
+The latter export effectively gives the guest VM the same userspace environment as the host.